OpenFn/unicef-cambodia/docs/index.md

 ## (1) Interoperability Solution Overview
-See [this user guide](https://docs.google.com/document/d/1zNyWXHhbJ0u_v5oeFSRGGoam2KdwHEYgSuSJ33qFai8/edit#heading=h.rmgmdzhp7hd5) for an overview of the Primero & OSCaR interoperability project and requirements.
+See [this project background](https://docs.google.com/document/d/1zNyWXHhbJ0u_v5oeFSRGGoam2KdwHEYgSuSJ33qFai8/edit#heading=h.rmgmdzhp7hd5) for an overview of the Primero & OSCaR interoperability project and requirements.
+[See this user guide](https://docs.google.com/document/d/1c2irTpsZaOIEGzQaP1_O6XaREobJPdxV914hoDPJ9Dg/edit) for step-by-step instructions for MoSVY and NGO social workers.

 Two interoperability workflows have been implemented to facilitate a bi-directional sync between the Primero and OSCaR systems to share relevant case and referral data between systems.
 This is to support the following functional requirements.